Node synchronization

 Sync modes

-Private networks can use the same sync methods as public networks, but might require different configurations.
+Private networks might require different sync configurations.
 See Node synchronization for private networks for more information.

 Besu must connect with other peers to sync with the network.
 If your node is having trouble peering, try troubleshooting peering.